mlochbaum/BQN/tutorial/expression.md

         2 -˜ 'd'  # Subtract from
         +˜ 3      # Add to itself

-This gives us two nice ways to square a value:
+This gives us two nice ways to square a number:

         ×˜ 4
         2 ⋆˜ 4

 What's wrong with `4⋆2`?
 Depends on the context.
 Because of the way evaluation flows from right to left, it's usually best if the right argument to a function is the one that's being manipulated directly while the left argument is sort of a "control value" that describes how to manipulate it.
-That way several manipulations can be done in a row without any parentheses required. `⋆` can go either way, but if "squaring" is the operation being done then the *left* argument is one being squared, so it's the active value.
+That way several manipulations can be done in a row without any parentheses required. `⋆` can go either way, but if "squaring" is the operation being done then the *left* argument is the one being squared, so it's the active value.
 The Swap modifier allows us to put it on the right instead.

 <!--GEN
 Primitives ⟨"˜%`%Swap%Self", "⁼%3%Undo", "˙%""%Constant"⟩